White Lies (band): Big TV (2013)

 In an interview with NME in January 2013, bassist Charles Cave revealed that the band's third album was intended to be released in late summer, with one of the tracks promoting the record being called "Getting Even".

 On 4 June 2013 it was revealed that the album, which was produced by Ed Buller and recorded earlier that year, would be titled Big TV.
 Also, the track list for the album was published and "Getting Even" was released as a free download.
 The first official single from the album, "There Goes Our Love Again", was released on 5 August 2013, with the album being released in the UK and Europe a week later, on 12 August 2013 through Fiction Records.
 It was released on 20 August 2013 in the US (through Harvest Records), and in Canada (Universal Music).

 On 23/25 July 2013, White Lies played 3 intimate shows at Hoxton Square Bar & Kitchen in London, celebrating the 5 year anniversary of the band's first ever gig at the same venue.
 They played tracks from Big TV and some of their earlier songs in front of 300 fans each night.
 During their Summer/Fall 2013 tour, the band was scheduled to play more than thirty concerts in Europe and North America.
 In August 2013 they made their Main Stage debut at Reading and Leeds Festivals.

 On 6 November 2013, the band released a limited edition EP to celebrate their tour, called Small TV.
-The five-track EP released on Fiction Records was limited to 1000 copies and features covers from Lana Del Rey and Prince in addition to new versions of their own tracks.
+The five-track EP, released on Fiction Records, was limited to 1000 copies and featured covers of tracks by Lana Del Rey and Prince in addition to new versions of their own music.